 - Care for CYSHCN is complex and requires coordination among multiple entities.

-- CYSHCN have access to specialty health care.
+- CYSHCN services have access to specialty health care.

 - Care coordination integrates systems across agencies, organizations, and community services while remaining family-centered.